Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Strong Normalization

 The main contribution of this section is the verification of the inverse of Prop.~\ref{ntw00} and \ref{xub13}.
 To this end, we elaborate a syntactic translation that satisfies a kind of soundness with respect to reduction.
 In the literature, we can find several proofs of strong normalizability by syntactic translations for call-by-value calculi with control operators \cite{vgu27}\cite{pug23}\cite{yis80}.
-Our translation is inspired by that of Ikeda and Nakazawa.
+Though all use CPS translations, they have to manage the phenomenon that continuations may be discarded.
+All of these works add some twists to the translations to avoid this problem.
+Nakazawa preprocesses certain terms in the source calculus before the translation, carefully specifying harmful parts in the translation.
+Ikeda and Nakazawa modify the CPS translation by adjoining extra terms they call garbage.
+Kameyama and Asai use a two-level $\lambda$-calculus as the target of the translation to isolate the segment that does not discard continuations.
+See Rem.~\ref{shw94} for more information.

-By a technical reason, we add a new infix binary operator $(\hbox{-})\cdot(\hbox{-})$ to the ordinary lambda calculus.
+Our translation adds garbage, inspired by \cite{pug23}.
+In order to deal with the complication causeed by associative let-binding, we add a new infix binary operator $(\hbox{-})\cdot(\hbox{-})$ to the ordinary lambda calculus.
 We assume that the operator is syntactically associative: